phalpern/WG21-halpern/vector-execution-models.md

 This paper describes three variants on a vector model:

- 1. *lockstep execution*: The variant used by ISPC
+ 1. *Lockstep execution*: The variant used by ISPC
  2. *Wavefront execution*: The variant used by the Intel compiler
  3. *Explicit-barrier execution*: The variant used by CUDA*.